-The term breast mass is preferred over lump for a palpably discrete area of any size.
-A breast mass may be discovered by patients incidentally or during breast self-examination or by the clinician during routine physical examination.
+A breast mass (lump) may be discovered by patients incidentally or during breast self-examination or by the clinician during physical examination.

-Masses may be painless or painful and are sometimes accompanied by nipple discharge or skin changes.
+Masses may be painless or painful and are sometimes accompanied by a nipple discharge Nipple Discharge Nipple discharge can occur in women who are not pregnant or breastfeeding, especially during the reproductive years.
+Nipple discharge is not necessarily abnormal, even among postmenopausal women... read more or skin changes.

-Fibrocystic changes (previously, fibrocystic disease) is a catchall term that refers to mastalgia, breast cysts, and nondescript masses (usually in the upper outer part of the breast); these findings may occur in isolation or together.
+Fibrocystic changes (previously, fibrocystic breast disease) refers to nonproliferative lesions, including breast cysts and nondescript masses (usually in the upper outer part of the breast); these findings may occur in isolation or together.
 Breasts have a nodular and dense texture and are frequently tender when palpated.
 The breasts may feel heavy and uncomfortable.
 Women may feel a burning pain in the breasts.
+Fibrocystic changes are the cause of the most commonly reported breast symptoms.
 Symptoms tend to subside after menopause.

-Fibrocystic changes cause the most commonly reported breast symptoms and have many causes.
-Repeated stimulation by estrogen and progesterone may contribute to fibrocystic changes, which are more common among women who had early menarche, who had their first live birth at age > 30, or who are nulliparous.
+Repeated stimulation by estrogen and progesterone may contribute to the development of fibrocystic changes, which are more common among women who had early menarche, who had their first live birth at age > 30, or who are nulliparous.
 Fibrocystic changes are not associated with increased risk of cancer.

 Fibroadenomas are typically smooth, rounded, mobile, painless masses; they may be mistaken for cancer.
 They usually develop in women during their reproductive years and may decrease in size over time.
-Juvenile fibroadenoma, a variant, occurs in adolescents, and unlike fibroadenomas in older women, these fibroadenomas continue to grow over time.
-Simple fibroadenoma does not appear to increase risk of breast cancer; complex fibroadenoma may increase risk slightly.
+Simple fibroadenomas do not appear to have an increased risk of breast cancer.
+Complex fibroadenomas are associated with a slightly increased risk of breast cancer (1 Etiology reference A breast mass (lump) may be discovered by patients incidentally or during breast self-examination or by the clinician during physical examination.
+Masses may be painless or painful and are sometimes... read more ).
+Juvenile fibroadenomas are a variant that occur in adolescents, and unlike fibroadenomas in older women, these fibroadenomas continue to grow over time.

 Galactocele is a round, easily movable milk-filled cyst that usually occurs up to 6 to 10 months after lactation stops.
 Such cysts rarely become infected.

-History of present illness should include how long the mass has been present and whether it comes and goes or is painful.
+History of present illness should include how long the mass has been present, whether the size is constant or varies, and whether the mass is painful.
 Previous occurrence of a mass and the outcome of its evaluation should be queried.

-Past medical history should include risk factors for breast cancer, including previous diagnosis of breast cancer, history of radiation therapy to the chest area before age 30 (eg, for Hodgkin lymphoma).
+Past medical history should include risk factors for breast cancer Risk Factors Breast cancers are most often epithelial tumors involving the ducts or lobules.
+Most patients present with an asymptomatic mass discovered during examination or screening mammography.
+Diagnosis... read more , including previous diagnosis of breast cancer, history of radiation therapy to the chest area before age 30 (eg, for Hodgkin lymphoma).
 Family history should note breast cancer in a 1st-degree relative (mother, sister, daughter) and, if family history is positive, whether the relative carried one of the inherited gene mutations that predispose to breast cancer (eg, BRCA1, BRCA2).

 Examination focuses on the breast and adjacent tissue.
-The breast is inspected for skin changes over the area of the mass, nipple inversion (retraction), and nipple discharge.
-Skin changes include erythema, rash, exaggeration of normal skin markings, and trace edema sometimes termed peau d’orange (orange peel).
+The breast is inspected for skin changes over the area of the mass, nipple inversion (retraction), and nipple discharge Nipple Discharge Nipple discharge can occur in women who are not pregnant or breastfeeding, especially during the reproductive years.
+Nipple discharge is not necessarily abnormal, even among postmenopausal women... read more .
+Skin changes may include erythema, eczematous appearance, edema, or dimpling (sometimes termed peau d’orange [orange peel]).

-The mass is palpated for size, tenderness, consistency (ie, hard or soft, smooth or irregular), and mobility (whether it feels freely mobile or fixed to the skin or chest wall).
+The mass is palpated for size, tenderness, consistency (ie, hard or soft, smooth or irregular), borders (well-defined or nondiscrete), and mobility (whether it feels freely mobile or fixed to the skin or chest wall).

 The axillary, supraclavicular, and infraclavicular areas are palpated for masses and adenopathy.